 This course equips advanced undergraduates and Master's students from all departments and disciplines to examine the public health challenges presented by adolescents.
 The course begins with an introduction to adolescent development (i.e., in terms of biology, behavior, social roles, and psychology), and also reviews basic themes of public health (i.e., a public health approach, the social ecological framework).
 The course continues with in-depth review of the prevalence and causes of several key risk behaviors and health problems among adolescents, including: unintentional injury, sexual risk behaviors, suicide and mental health, obesity, multiple types of violence, and substance use.
 The course also reviews: health policy, school health, the role of the media on adolescent health, and issues in adolescent health research.
 Class sessions involve a variety of formats including small group work, lecture and discussion, activities, and debates.

 SPH MC 800: Preventing Mental Health Disorders Among Women, Children, and Adolescents: A Life Course Perspective

 The course will use a prevention framework to examine mental health interventions targeted to women, children, and youth.
-We will explore how events that occur during critical developmental periods -- early childhood, adolescence, and pregnancy - can alter the life course of the individual and the family.
+We will explore how events that occur during critical developmental periods - early childhood, adolescence, and pregnancy - can alter the life course of the individual and the family.
 Readings will focus on preventive interventions that target specific disorders, as well as those focused on addressing risk and protective factors common to many mental health problems.
 We will pay particular attention to how preventive interventions can be implemented and disseminated at a community level and integrated into primary care health care settings and major public health programs.
-The course will involve substantial group work; it is approved for MCH and SB concentration credit.
+The course will involve substantial group work; the majority will be done during formal class sessions.
+The class is approved for MCH and SB concentration credit.